Roy-Wanyoike/AI-Agentic-Infrastructure-Platform/README.md

 # AgentOS

-AgentOS is a Go-based AI agent infrastructure platform foundation.
-The goal is to provide a reliable, multi-tenant platform for agent lifecycle management, execution, tooling, and observability while staying modular enough to evolve into a production-grade system.
+AgentOS is a Go-based AI-agent infrastructure platform foundation designed for reliable, multi-tenant agent orchestration.
+The codebase intentionally starts as a modular monolith with clear boundaries so it can evolve into a larger distributed platform without unnecessary early complexity.

-## Current scope
+## Current status

-This repository contains the Phase 0 foundation:
+The repository now includes a verified platform foundation spanning the first product milestones:

+- authentication and tenant-aware token validation
+- RBAC permissions for OWNER/ADMIN/MEMBER/VIEWER roles
+- organization and membership management
-- Go module and application structure
+- agent creation, versioning, and runtime execution
+- tool registry with calculator tool support
+- queue primitives for async task flow
+- workflow execution skeleton
+- scheduler base model
+- observability metrics
-- API and worker entrypoints
+- API key issuance and revocation
-- environment configuration
-- structured logging
+- audit logging and usage tracking
-- local Docker Compose stack for Postgres, Redis, and NATS
-- CI workflow skeleton
+- webhook event support
+- notification primitives
-- developer tooling and docs
+- database and configuration helpers

 ## Repository layout